 Religion—religion as knowledge and negotiation of the entire universe by the entire individual and groups in all their faculties and modes of being; its nature as asserting the trans-secular; omni-functionality; psychology of religion and religious experience; the religions.

-Introduction—the perfect metaphysics is a union of a perfect correspondence abstract side with a pragmatic side.
-When the pragmatic side is interpreted by pragmatism itself under the umbrella of the abstract, it too is perfect (it remains imperfect and useful in its traditional use whose value is changed but not eliminated in light of the perfect metaphysics).
-Thus the pragmatic side is abstract because the correspondence precision is irrelevant under the abstract umbrella.
-The perfect metaphysics is a general and abstract science.
 What of the other abstract sciences listed below?
-It will suffice to consider mathematics.
+It is sufficient to consider mathematics.
 Mathematics begins as empirical but becomes abstract with the axiomatic method.
-It is abstract as either (i) abstraction from the empirical or (2) study of symbolic structures in themselves and not as representation of the concrete.
-Is mathematics about the world?
+It is abstract as either (1) abstraction from the empirical or (2) study of symbolic structures in themselves and not as representation of the concrete.
+Is mathematics about this world?
 As abstraction, some fields of mathematics are.
 However, with the universal method, all mathematical systems have objects.
 Thus abstract vs. concrete can be seen as not about an ontological distinction but about degree of detail omitted.
-This characterization applies to the other
+This characterization applies to the other abstract sciences.

 The real and the artifactual—the real and its nature; whether the real and the artifactual are essentially different and the consequent question of whether the division of knowledge into ‘universe’ and ‘universe of created Being’ is an essential distinction.

-Method—method overlaps other entries in this document and must—for method and content are not essentially distinct, for method is an aspect of content when knowledge and values are the objects;
+Method—as noted earlier, method and content have the same intension; method overlaps other entries in this document and must—for method and content are not essentially distinct, for method is an aspect of content when knowledge and values are the objects…

 … Possibilities of method are exhibited by and in the perfect metaphysics of The Way of Being | A journey: perfect knowledge by abstraction, necessity from abstraction, complete absence of universal applicability of empirical knowledge and generalization there-from.